Softiiie/disjoint-realities/README.md

 ## About

-This repository aims at creating a database full of diverse realities, stylistically and aesthetically inspired, influenced or even forked from the [SCP Foundation](https://scp-wiki.wikidot.com/).
+This repository aims at creating a database full of diverse realities, stylistically and aesthetically inspired, influenced or even "forked" from the [SCP Foundation](https://scp-wiki.wikidot.com/).

 &nbsp;